 - Superb technology.
 The Golden Software concurrent-use license is powered by Gemalto Sentinel RMS technology.

-Concurrent-use licenses provide much flexibility; however, this model is not for everyone.
+Concurrent use licenses provide much flexibility; however, this model is not for everyone.
 If your organization consists of frequent users who require regular access to the software, a single-user standalone license may be preferred.
 Alternatively, consider a hybrid solution where a concurrent-use license is available to your less frequent users and frequent users are assigned their own single-user license.
 In either case, your single-user licenses can remain up-to-date when maintenance is active.

-Contact email@example.com to continue the discussion.
+Buy Now or contact firstname.lastname@example.org to continue the discussion.

 Here are some other resources you might be interested in: